vub-hpc/vsc-accounting-brussel/README.md

   * elasticsearch-dsl

 Infrastructure
-* Access to ELK server with the logstash of your job scheduler
+* Access to ELK server with the log records of your job scheduler
 * Access to VSC Account page

 ## Accounting Reports